msha/idlerpgautobattler/README.md

 # idlerpgautobattler

-A test project for an Idle RPG game with Autobattler elements
+A test project for an Idle RPG Game with Autobattler elements